chandc/SnakeGame/README.md

 # CPPND: Capstone Snake Game Project

-I modified the starter repo for the Snake game  project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) to post a background picture and play background music whie the game is ongoing.
-The background picture is read in as a JPEG file and the music is read in as a WAV file and played in a separate flag.
+I modified starter codes in the [CppND-Capstone-Snake-Game](https://github.com/udacity/CppND-Capstone-Snake-Game>) GitHub repository to post a background picture and play background music while the game is running.
+The background picture is read in as a `JPEG` file and the music is read in as a `WAV` file and played in a separate thread.

 ## Basic Build Instructions for Ubuntu 19.04